LumaPictures/pymel/docs/source/install.rst

         import sys
         for i in sys.path: print i

-Note: If your studio is already using ``sitecustomize.py`` and you can't edit it, you can use the same instructions with the filename ``usercustomize.py`` instead. usercustomize is loaded immediately after sitecustomize and is intended for this situation.
+.. note:: If your studio is already using ``sitecustomize.py`` and you can't edit it, you can use the same instructions with the filename ``usercustomize.py`` instead. usercustomize is loaded immediately after sitecustomize and is intended for this situation.

 ---------------------------------------